-NTEU proposes new subsection 0.3 to 19 C.F.R.:
+NTEU proposes a new subsection 1072.113 to 12 C.F.R.: 1072.113 Prohibited Personnel Practices

-- (a) This section applies to "covered employees," which are defined as any employee occupying or applying for a position which is - (1) excepted from the competitive service because of its confidential, policy-determining, policy-making, or policy-advocating character; or - (2) or excluded from the competitive service by a President based on a determination by the President that such exclusion is necessary and warranted by conditions of good administration. - (b) This agency shall not take a personnel action based on a prohibited personnel practice against covered employees.
+- (a) This Part applies to "covered employees," which are defined as any employee occupying or applying for a position which is - (1) excepted from the competitive service because of its confidential, policy-determining, policy-making, or policy-advocating character; or - (2) excluded from the competitive service by a President based on a determination by the President that such exclusion is necessary and warranted by conditions of good administration. - (b) This Bureau shall not take a personnel action based on a prohibited personnel practice against covered employees.
 "Personnel action" means the actions defined in 5 U.S.C. § 2302(a)(2)(A).
-"Prohibited personnel practice" means the practices defined in 5 U.S.C. § 2302(b)(1)-(14) and includes the definition of "disclosure" as defined in
+"Prohibited personnel practice" means the practices defined in 5 U.S.C. § 2302(b)(1)-(14) and includes the definition of "disclosure" in 5 U.S.C. §§ 2302(a)(2)(D), §

-- 5 U.S.C. § 2302(a)(2)(D), § 2302(f); and the definition of "veterans' preference requirement" as defined in 5 U.S.C. § 2302(e). - (c) The head of this agency shall be responsible for informing covered employees of their rights under this section in the same manner as such information is extended to employees covered by 5 U.S.C. § 2302(c)(2)-(5), including providing such information to new employees in covered positions within 180 days after such employee's appointment. - (d) This section shall not be construed to extinguish or lessen any right or remedy available to any employee or applicant for employment in the civil service under the laws identified at 5 U.S.C. § 2302(d) and regulations promulgated pursuant to those laws. - (e) An employee (or bargaining unit representative acting on the employee's behalf, if applicable) may raise a claim alleging a violation of this section through the negotiated grievance procedure, if applicable, or with the agency by filing a claim with the agency's Privacy and Diversity Office, but not both.
-A claim must identify the parties, identify any relevant personnel action(s), and describe generally the practice or activities at issue. - (f) The agency shall have the opportunity to respond to the allegations of the employee (or bargaining unit representative acting on the employee's behalf, if applicable).
+- 2302(f); and the definition of "veterans' preference requirement" in 5 U.S.C. § 2302(e). - (c) The head of this Bureau shall be responsible for informing covered employees of their rights under this section in the same manner as such information is extended to employees covered by 5 U.S.C. § 2302(c)(2)-(5), including providing such information to new employees in covered positions within 180 days after such employee's appointment. - (d) This subsection shall not be construed to extinguish or lessen any right or remedy available to any employee or applicant for employment in the civil service under the laws identified at 5 U.S.C. § 2302(d) and regulations promulgated pursuant to those laws. - (e) An employee (or bargaining unit representative acting on the employee's behalf, if applicable) may raise a claim alleging a violation of this section through the negotiated grievance procedure, if applicable, or with the Bureau by filing a claim with the Bureau's Chief Human Capital Officer but not both.
+A claim must identify the parties, identify any relevant personnel action(s), and describe generally the practice or activities at issue. - (f) The Bureau shall have the opportunity to respond to the allegations of the employee (or bargaining unit representative acting on the employee's behalf, if applicable).
 If the claim is proceeding through a negotiated grievance procedure, the applicable grievance procedures shall apply.
-If a claim is proceeding through the Privacy and Diversity Office, that office shall investigate and issue a decision regarding the allegations within 60 days. - (g) Employees (or bargaining unit representative acting on the employee's behalf, if applicable), raising a claim that the agency is taking a personnel action for the reasons described at 5 U.S.C. § 2302(b)(8) or (b)(9) may also seek a stay of the personnel action while the underlying claim is resolved.
+If a claim is proceeding through the Chief Human Capital Officer, that office shall investigate and issue a decision regarding the allegations within 60 days. - (g) Employees (or bargaining unit representative acting on the employee's behalf, if applicable), raising a claim that the Bureau is taking a personnel action for the reasons described at 5 U.S.C. § 2302(b)(8) or (b)(9) may also seek a stay of the personnel action while the underlying claim is resolved.
 The request for a stay must include allegations of how this section has been violated.
-The request for a stay may be made to an arbitrator (if the claim is raised through the negotiated grievance procedure) or to the agency's Privacy and
+The request for a stay may be made to an arbitrator (if the claim is raised through the negotiated grievance procedure) or to the Bureau's Chief Human

-Diversity Office.
-If the request for a stay is raised to the agency's Privacy and Diversity Office, the appropriate agency official must respond to a stay request within five business days.
+Capital Officer.
+If the request for a stay is raised to the Bureau's Chief Human Capital Officer the appropriate Bureau official must respond to the stay request within five business days.
 If the request for a stay is raised through the negotiated grievance procedure, the relevant contractual provisions related to stay requests will govern.